Equestrian vaulting is a combination of dance and gymnastics on the back of a moving horse.

 Equestrian Vaulting also stands for

-Here at Pony Gang Equestrian Services, we offer Interactive vaulting (Competitive Vaulting coming soon) to children and young adults.
+Here at Pony Gang Camp, we offer Interactive vaulting to our campers

-No previous experience is required to try vaulting or to experience this fun sport!
+No previous experience is required to try vaulting or to experience this fun sport during camp!

 Vaulting is one of the safest equestrian sports.
 In addition to being a fun way to work with horses.
 Students also learn

 with their classmates and the horse.
 Learn responsible horse care and safety.

 Our Vaulting lessons are conducted in a very controlled environment - a consistent, large circle - in our enclosed round pen.
 During our beginner lessons the horse is lead by one of our handlers and when vaulters have more experience horse will be on a lunge line controlled by one of our instructors.
 Careful attention is given to the safety of each vaulter at all time.